ohmjs/ohm/doc/releases/ohm-js-18.0.md

 ### `grammar()` and `grammars()`

-In v18, it's recommended to compile your grammars to a Wasm blob at build time, and to use `WasmGrammar.instantiate` (or `instantiateStreaming`) to load the compiled grammar.
+In v18, it's recommended to compile your grammars to a Wasm blob at build time, and to use `Grammar.instantiate` (or `instantiateStreaming`) to load the compiled grammar.

 `grammar()` and `grammars()` provide the same API as Ohm v17, compiling your grammar and instantiating it in a single step.